cncf/techdocs/analyses/0012-TUF/implementation.md

 ### Consolidate some pages

-The specification index has been referenced several times on the website despite having its own sub-section.
+The specification index is referenced several times on the website despite having its own sub-section.

 I suggest that it remains in the project sub-section section under